 The GOES-R Proving Ground program was initiated to facilitate research-to-operations with the principal focus being on the forecaster/AWIPS-II environment; to prepare for GOES-R information, to get real-world experience by leveraging existing resources, and to evaluate product tailoring.
 The GOES-R Proving Ground engages the National Weather Service (NWS), Environmental Protection Agency (EPA), the Department of Defense (DoD), and other operational environments in pre-operational demonstrations of selected capabilities of next generation GOES with the objective to bridge the gap between research and operations by:

 The Proving Ground project engages the NWS forecast and warning community in demonstrations of capabilities available from the newest generation of NOAA geostationary Earth-observing systems.

 The goals of the Proving Ground are: training forecasters to use new products, identifying different utilities of each product, identifying weaknesses or errors with each product, and user-feedback development.

 The Proving Ground helped the GOES-R Program to ensure day-1 readiness and maximum utilization for both the developers and users of GOES-R products, and an effective transition to operations.

 The Proving Ground works through providers and consumers:

-Providers consist of NOAA Cooperative Institutes, a NASA Center, and NCEP National Centers under the direction of an Algorithm Working Group Team Lead.
-They prepare the product algorithm for implementation to the consumers.
+Providers consist of NOAA Cooperative Institutes, a NASA Center, and NCEP National Centers under the direction of an Algorithm Working Group team lead.
+They prepare the product algorithms for implementation to the consumers.